Updated on: 11/25/2019

 The Davis Law Group has worked with hundreds of accident victims over more than 20-years and has the knowledge and experience to guide clients of all kinds through the complicated settlement process and come out successful on the other side.

-If you or a loved one were hurt in an auto accident, call 206-727-4000 or use the chat or contact options on this page to request a free consultation with our Award Winning Car Accident Attorneys today.
+If you or a loved one were hurt in an auto accident, call 206-727-4000 or use the chat or contact options on this page to request a free consultation with the personal injury lawyers at Davis Law Group today.